philcali/pits-device/README.md

-Usage: pitsctl - v0.6.1: Install or manage pinthesky software -h,--help:    Prints out this help message -m,--host:    Client machine connection details -r,--root:    Assume root permission for management -v,--version: Prints the version and exists
+Usage: pitsctl - v0.6.1: Install or manage pinthesky software -h,--help:    Prints out this help message -m,--host:    Client machine connection details -t,--text:    Enable a no color, text only view of the application -r,--root:    Assume root permission for management -l,--level:   Changes the logging verbosity for pitsctl -v,--version: Prints the version and exists
 ```